AirAsia: AirAsia X

 AirAsia X is the long-haul operation of AirAsia.
 The franchise is able to keep costs down by using a universal ticketing system.
 AirAsia X is also affiliated with Virgin Group and Air Canada.
 On 17 May 2007, Tony Fernandes announced plans to commence flights from Malaysia to Australia.
 Fernandes said he would be avoiding Sydney Airport due to its high fees.
-Instead, the airline would concentrate on cheaper alternatives such as Melbourne's Avalon Airport, Williamtown Airport in Newcastle, and Adelaide Airport.
+Instead, the airline would concentrate on cheaper alternatives such as Melbourne's Avalon Airport, Newcastle and Adelaide Airport.
 Sustained fares were predicted to be around MYR 800 (A$285) for a return fare, plus taxes.
 Interest was also expressed in using Gold Coast Airport as another Australian destination.
 AirAsia X began operations on 2 November 2007, with its first flight from Kuala Lumpur to Gold Coast.

 Indonesia AirAsia & Indonesia AirAsia X

 Indonesia AirAsia serves as the Indonesian affiliate of AirAsia, It operates scheduled domestic and international flights from Indonesia, with its main base at Soekarno-Hatta International Airport, Jakarta.
-The airline was established as Awair in 1999 by Abdurrahman Wahid, former chairman of the Nahdlatul Ulama Muslim organisation.
-He had a 40% stake in the airline which he relinquished after being elected president of Indonesia in October 1999.
+The airline was established as Awair in 1999 by 4th President of Indonesia Abdurrahman Wahid, of which he had a 40% stake in that he relinquished upon his election.
 On 1 December 2005, Awair changed its name to Indonesia AirAsia in line with the other AirAsia branded airlines in the region.
 AirAsia Berhad has a 49% share in the airline with Fersindo Nusaperkasa owning 51%.
 Indonesia's laws disallow a foreign-majority ownership on domestic civil aviation operations.

-Indonesia AirAsia X is a joint venture of AirAsia X. It serves Indonesia AirAsia's regularly scheduled long haul international flights from Bali's Ngurah Rai International Airport.
+Indonesia AirAsia X was a joint venture of AirAsia X. It served Indonesia AirAsia's regularly scheduled long haul international flights from Bali's Ngurah Rai International Airport.
 Indonesia AirAsia X launched its first flight to Taipei on 29 January 2015.
 It ceased scheduled operations in January 2019.